madebykind/madebykind-v3/content/work/base51.md

 ---
 heading: Creating an inclusive and safe brand to support young people
-title: Base51 - Brand Case Study - Charity
+title: Base 51 - Brand Case Study - Charity
 draft: false
 date: 2025-03-14T10:52:34.342Z
 cover_img: images/work-base51-lightbox.jpg
 cover_img_alt:
 intro: >
-  Nottingham is the WORST place to be a young person (Youth Opportunities Index 2018) with 17,500 children living in poverty which is only getting worse due to the cost of living crisis and recent council funding cuts.
-Supporting over 1000 young people a year, Base 51 seeks to provide safe, inclusive, and supportive spaces that offer young people access to counselling, specialist trauma support, and youth clubs including groups specifically for LGBTQIA+ and refugees.
-Through their academy, they provide accredited training in counselling and youth work.
+  Nottingham is the worst place in the UK to be young, with 17,500 children living in poverty and the crisis is worsening due to rising living costs and council funding cuts.

-key_stat: null
+  Base 51 supports over 1,000 young people annually, providing safe, inclusive spaces with access to counselling, trauma support, and youth clubs – including for LGBTQIA+ and refugee communities.
+Their academy also offers accredited training in counselling and youth work.
-description: Find out how Kind have helped Base51
+description: Find out how Kind delivered a brand strategy and visual identity for youth support charity, Base 51
 summary:
 topics:
   - Brand strategy